AdalineBaskaran/Final-Year-Project-1/README.md

 Cyberbully has been known to be a negative issue on social media.
 But is it really a bad thing?

 # Project Statement
 Cyberbully is a form of releasing stress by expressing our feelings on the web.
 This allows us to feel powerful and control over again.
+However, those on the receiving end can benefit from it too.

 # Background Research
 Positive Outcome on Cyberbully